 Although traditional mayo typically contains no gluten, some grocery store varieties do not state this on their labels.
+Therefore, it is not always clear whether mayo is suitable for people following a gluten-free diet.

 Mayonnaise, or “mayo”, is a thick and creamy condiment that people commonly add to sandwiches, salads, burgers, and dips.